-It’s official – Google has announced measures that it’s about to take in the coming months regarding how extensions are being added to users’ Chrome browsers.
-The idea is to completely remove the functionality of inline installs and transit entirely to Chrome’s Web Store for future extension installs.
+It’s official – Google has announced measures that it’s about to take in the coming months regarding how extensions are added to users’ Chrome browsers.
+The idea is to remove the functionality of inline installs and transit entirely to Chrome’s Web Store for future extension installs.

-Inline Installations are essentially a piece of code that developers can append to their website(s) to enable users a direct install flow – without them having to visit Google’s Web Store.
-This feature made it easy to “sell” extensions with misleading wording, false claims in terms of features and functionalities, and much more.
+“Inline Installations are essentially a piece of code that developers can append to their website(s) to enable users a direct install flow without visiting Google’s Web Store.
+This feature made it easy to “sell” extensions with misleading wording, false claims regarding features and functionalities, and much more.”

-A legitimate reason for Google to finally bring such activities to an end by doing its utmost best to reduce exploits of third-party sites in connections between user and extension.
+A legitimate reason for Google to finally bring such activities to an end by doing its utmost best to reduce exploits of third-party sites in connections between users and extension.
 A thing that can only be executed by requiring users to go directly to Chrome’s Web Store for extensions.

 Here is Google’s standpoint now, as expressed by Extensions Platform product manager James Wagner:

 We continue to receive large volumes of complaints from users about unwanted extensions causing their Chrome experience to change unexpectedly — and the majority of these complaints are attributed to confusing or deceptive uses of inline installation on websites.
 As we’ve attempted to address this problem over the past few years, we’ve learned that the information displayed alongside extensions in the Chrome Web Store plays a critical role in ensuring that users can make informed decisions about whether to install an extension.
-When installed through the Chrome Web Store, extensions are significantly less likely to be uninstalled or cause user complaints, compared to extensions installed through inline installation.
+In addition, when installed through the Chrome Web Store, extensions are significantly less likely to be uninstalled or cause user complaints compared to extensions installed through inline installation.

 Our industry is packed with marketers who manage to make multi-figure profits with offers such as browser extensions.
 And it’s a no-brainer that Google is the leading search engine – meaning that the bulk of such earnings came from Chrome browsers.
 So what now?

-So, still some hours left to squeeze in some installs before the Birth of Chrome 71.
+So, still, some hours left to squeeze in some installs before the Birth of Chrome 71.

-To those who are all about white hat, feel free to read up on how to create a clean, informative Chrome Web Store listing and how to facilitate the “power” of page banners within your sites to redirect your visitors to the appropriate listing.
+To those who are all about the white hat, feel free to read up on how to create a clean, informative Chrome Web Store listing and how to facilitate the “power” of page banners within your sites to redirect your visitors to the appropriate listing.